top of page

 • Jul 25, 2024

-Some bunions cause no pain at all.
-Others can become sore, inflamed and difficult to manage - particularly when footwear rubs on the joint.
+Some bunions cause no symptoms at all, while others can become painful, inflamed and difficult to manage.

 What Is a Bunion?